zesk/build/documentation/source/guide/documentation.md

 ## Usage components

-You define function usage by embedding comments directly above the function definition.
+You define function's usage by embedding comments directly above the function definition.

 Usage for a command typically consists of the following components: